Little Minx

 BiographyRodrigo Prieto

-One of the most respected and acclaimed cinematographers in the world, Rodrigo Prieto is known for his meticulous setups, unconventional camerawork, rich use of color, and creating a moving, visceral experience for the audience.
+One of the most respected and acclaimed cinematographers in the world, Rodrigo Prieto is known for his meticulous setups, unconventional camerawork, and rich use of color.
+He’s been nominated for four—count, ‘em, FOUR—Academy Awards for his work on Brokeback Mountain, Martin Scorsese’s Silence, The Irishman, and Killers of the Flower Moon.
+Rodrigo’s directorial debut, the short film Likeness starring Elle Fanning, premiered at the Tribeca Film Festival.

 Other notable films Rodrigo has shot include Passengers, Argo, Martin Scorsese’s The Wolf of Wall Street, Julie Taymor's The Glorias and most recently the films Killers of the Flower Moon and Greta Gerwig's Barbie.
-In addition to shooting Brokeback Mountain, he also appeared in a cameo role within the film as a Mexican gigolo.
-Talk about an artist with range!

 Rodrigo